apache/openserverless-site/README.md

 [OpenServerless Tools](https://github.com/apache/openserverless-cli/) is automatically extracted from the respective repositories.

-Is possible to align task and tools using these commands:
+Is possible to align task, tools and runtimes using these commands:

 - Tasks
   - `task import-task`

 - Tools
   - `task import-tools`

+- Runtimes
+  - `task import-runtimes`

 ### Web site build